You’re currently reading Chapter 5 of The Ultimate Guide to Creating Your Fashion Portfolio (in a weekend)

 Maybe it begins with a photo of a garment.

-Maybe (like we just discussed) it begins with a finished garment that our boss or clients wants us to just get made using their logo.
+Maybe (like we just discussed) it begins with a finished garment that our boss or freelance client wants us to just get made using their logo.

 So what do you do for your fashion portfolio?